Calculate Your BMI

 Disclaimer: BMI is a general screening tool and does not replace medical advice, diagnosis, or treatment.

-Pair BMI with waist measurements, body fat estimates, and activity or nutrition habits for a more complete picture.
+Not by itself.
+Pair BMI with waist measurements, activity level, and nutrition consistency to build a more realistic progress picture.

 Estimate your daily calorie needs by activity level.